What’s changing for ACA Marketplace plans in 2026?

 - Low-income individuals who do not qualify for a subsidy but claim one anyway may be required to pay back the subsidy in full if the final year income falls too low.

-Both houses of Congress need to agree on the extension of enhanced subsidies for it to pass into law.
+Both houses of Congress need to agree on restoring enhanced subsidies for it to pass into law.
 We’ll continue to monitor updates and share information as it becomes available.
 UnitedHealthcare members, check your email and mailbox for important updates and next steps.